pingpongdoctor/eccommerce-app/README.md

 ## Key Features

-- Allow users sign in and sign up their Google accounts
+- Allow users sign in and sign up using their Google accounts
 - Browse through a wide range of product categories
 - Add desired items to the shopping cart
 - Conveniently execute payments using credit or debit cards